The Last Newhart

 "The Last Newhart" is the 24th episode of the eighth season and the 184th overall episode and final episode of the CBS sitcom Newhart.
 It first aired in the United States on 21 May 1990.

-Considered one of the most memorable series finales in television history, the series is ultimately revealed to be a dream by Dr. Robert Hartley, the lead character from Bob Newhart's earlier sitcom The Bob Newhart Show, which had ended four years before Newhart aired.
+Cited by TV Land as one of the most memorable series finales in television history, the series is ultimately revealed to be a dream by Dr. Robert Hartley, the lead character from Bob Newhart's earlier sitcom The Bob Newhart Show, which had ended four years before Newhart aired.
 The ending has been parodied frequently since it aired.

 Plot

 The entire town is purchased by a visiting Japanese tycoon, who turns the hamlet into an enormous golf course and recreation resort.
 Dick and Joanna are the only townspeople who refuse to sell.
 The others accept million-dollar payoffs and leave in a farewell scene that parodies Fiddler on the Roof.

 Five years later, Dick and Joanna continue to run the Stratford Inn, which is now located in the middle of the golf course.
 Several other townspeople unexpectedly return for a reunion.
 The two Darryls also speak for the first time on screen, yelling "Quiet!" at their wives in unison.
 Dick gets frustrated with the increasingly chaotic scene and storms out, shouting "You're all crazy!", only to be knocked out by an errant golf ball.

 The scene shifts to nighttime in the bedroom of Dr. Bob Hartley (Newhart's character on The Bob Newhart Show) and his wife Emily (Suzanne Pleshette).
 Bob awakens, upset, and he wakes Emily to tell her about the very strange dream he has just had: that he was an innkeeper in a small Vermont town filled with eccentric characters.
 Emily tells Bob "that settles it — no more Japanese food before you go to bed."
 Bob mentions his marriage to a "beautiful blonde," and that Emily should wear more sweaters (in reference to Mary Frann's form-fitting tops) before the credits roll.

 Several references are made to Newhart's former show, including the use of its theme song and credits.
 Although the Bob Newhart Show theme was missing from the final closing credit shot in the series' initial syndication run, the theme has been reinstated in the current version syndicated by 20th Century Fox Television.
 The MTM cat logo normally closed the show end credits with Newhart voicing-over the "meow", but for the finale, the cat's voice was Darryl and Darryl yelling "Quiet!"